belst/discord-irc-bridge/README.md

 Configuration should be pretty straight forward.

+You can read all about the `irc_config` part [here](https://aatxe.github.io/irc/irc/client/data/config/struct.Config.html) (The Field parts is what u are probably most interested in.)

 You will need a Telegram API Token.
 You can read about how to get one [here](https://core.telegram.org/bots#botfather)

 The `mapping` section contains mappings in both directions.